California Head Start State Collaboration Office

 Head Start is a national program administered by the Office of Head Start within the Administration on Children, Youth and Families, Administration for Children and Families (ACF), Department of Health and Human Services.
 Head Start programs provide comprehensive developmental services for low-income children from birth to entry into elementary school.

 Signed into Public Law 115-245, the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019, and Continuing Appropriations Act, 2019, on September 28, 2018, included is $10,063,095,000 for programs under the Head Start Act, an increase of $200 million over the fiscal year (FY) 2018 funding level.
-Head Start is currently funded at over $7.5 billion and serves nearly one million low-income children and families nationwide, as reported on the 2015 Head Start Program Fact Sheet (produced by the Office of the Administration for Children and Families Early Childhood Learning and Knowledge Center [ECLKC]).
+Head Start is currently funded at over $8 billion and serves nearly one million low-income children and families nationwide, as reported on the 2015 Head Start Program Fact Sheet (produced by the Office of the Administration for Children and Families Early Childhood Learning and Knowledge Center [ECLKC]).
 The program is child-centered, family-focused, comprehensive, and community-based.
 Head Start services are designed to address developmental goals for children, employment and self-sufficiency goals for adults, and support for parents in their work and child-caring roles.

 Head Start is a direct federal-to-local program administered by over 1,600 locally based public or private organizations, called "grantees," across the country.